 - Pediatric services

 - Preventive and wellness services and chronic disease management

 - Pregnancy, maternity, and newborn care

 - Ambulatory patient services

 - Rehabilitative and habilitative services and devices

-Everyone!
+Everyone needs major medical insurance.
 You know the drill—you wake up with a stuffy nose, and eventually it turns into something worse.
-You decide to visit the doctor, which can cost a bundle.
-Major medical insurance helps most Americans cover the costs of these doctor visits and other medical expenses.
+You decide to visit the doctor for treatment, which can be an unplanned expense.
+Major medical insurance helps many Americans cover the costs of these doctor visits as well as other medical expenses.

-And by essential, we mean that major medical insurance won’t cover every medical expense you have.
-For example, dental or vision care often isn’t considered essential, so those kinds of insurance are usually purchased separately.
-There are also separate policies that can help cover additional costs for accidents, critical illnesses, and disabilities that require extra financial and medical help.
+Major medical insurance likely won’t cover every medical expense you may have.
+Dental or vision insurance plans are usually purchased on their own.
+There are also separate policies that can help cover additional costs for accidents, critical illnesses like cancer, and disabilities that require extra financial and medical help

-HealthMarkets can explain your different major medical insurance options and help you choose one that fits your needs.
-Just call one of our thousands of licensed agents today at (800) 360-1402.
-Or, if you’re ready to get started comparing major medical insurance plans, HealthMarkets can give you health insurance quotes online at no cost to you.
+HealthMarkets can explain different major medical insurance plans and help you choose one that’s right for your unique needs and budget.
+Call a licensed insurance agent today at (800) 360-1402 to learn more.
+Or, if you’re ready to get started comparing major medical insurance plans at this very moment, HealthMarkets can help you review your options online at no cost to you.